Vietnam, spreading my wings.

 At Rockefeller building

-My son was interested to eat Pecking duck so we went to an authentic Chinese restaurant for dinner.
-Probably it was not according to my Indian taste buds so, I did not like it.
+My son was interested to eat Pecking duck, so we went to an authentic Chinese restaurant for dinner.
+Probably it was not according to my Indian taste buds so, I did not like it at all.
 There were other few items too like shrimp fried rice,, shrimp curry, salad, meat etc. I filled my stomach with them because I was very hungry after the day’s long walk.
 Their tea was really good.

 At Amsterdam Theatre Hall